GarethFromWales/NerfedButtons4Wow/docs/index.md

     `/nb Moonberry Juice@player [buff@player!Drink]`

 1. Internal spell, action and item database to allow abbreviated actions now update on learning new spells and obtaining new items.

+1. New mana check for druids (everyone else can use the power check).
+Requires DruidManaBar addon to function.
+No point remaking the wheel and every druid needs the addon anyway.

 ## Issues and Limitations